magomimmo/modern-cljs/README.md

 running simple CLJS projects.
 The series follows a progressive enhancement of projects themselves.

-Assuming you already have installed [leiningen][9], to run the last available tutorial without coding:
+Assuming you already have installed [leiningen 2][9], to run the last available tutorial without coding:

 1. `$ git clone https://github.com/magomimmo/modern-cljs.git`